elijahc/cugammadex/docs/r/cticu.md

 hear a brief daily plan from the fellow/night resident.
 Thereafter, the night resident will give sign out on the rest of the unit patients (Thoracic and Vascular patients) and answer any questions.

+> [!TIP]
+> Goal of 2-3 mins per patient
+> - One liner with notable 24H events
+> - Remains in the ICU for the following
+> - Resp status (how much NC or vent settings)
+> - Review of vasoactives
+> - Overall I/O total and did we hit our goal; what's our diuresis plan, is CRRT something like we need to consider?
+> - Drains in place with outputs and how we will manage them
+> - Pacing wires present?
+How will we manage them?
+> - Pertinent labs: CBC, coags, SCr, ABG
+> - AC plans?
+> - Finally, high-priority, patient specific items if needed

 ### Pre-rounds
 You then have time between fellow rounds and attending rounds to completely lookup and